 NASA have an annual publication, Spinoff, intended to show the general public "that 0.4% of your (American) tax dollar isn't wasted and is instead used to improve your life."
 The problem with this campaign is that almost no one outside of the space community knows about it (as evident by the writing style they aren't the target audience).
 On the off chance that the general public do reads a little bit, expect universal negative reactions regarding "NASA's waste of money".

-For that matter, even during the Apollo Era, where tens of thousands of dollar were tossed into advertising, the public notion to abolish NASA has always being the majority — over half.
+For that matter, even during the Apollo Era, where tens of thousands of dollars were tossed into advertising, the public notion to abolish NASA has always being the majority — over half.